SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 ### action.outcome

-For windows events, we can map action.id with action.outcome as follow:
+For Windows events, we can map `action.id` with `action.outcome` as follow:

 | action.id | action.outcome |
 | --------- | -------------- |